tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

                     HKDF-256(DH-Shared-Secret, salt, context) ||
                     ct_1 || rlen(ct_1) || ss_1 || rlen(ss_1) || context" , 128, "KDF")

-Where ss_1 is shared secret and its corresponding ciphertext ct_i generated from kemEncaps(pk).
+Where ss_1 is shared secret and its corresponding ciphertext ct_1 generated from kemEncaps(pk).
 If ss_1 or ct_1 are not guaranteed to have constant length, rlen encoded length is appended when concatenating as discussed in Section 3.2 of {{?I-D.ounsworth-cfrg-kem-combiners}}.

 In Direct Key Agreement mode, the output of the KEM combiner MUST be a key of the same length as that used by encryption algorithm.
 In Key Agreement with Key Wrapping mode, the output of the KEM combiner MUST be a key of the length needed for the specified key wrap algorithm.